KeenanMcConkey/ENPH257-lab-heattransport/README.md

-# ENPH257-lab-heattransport
+# ENPH257 Lab - Heat Transport
-ENPH 257 Heat Transport Lab
+## ENPH 257 Heat Transport Lab

-Arduino code and Processing code
+#### Group Members: Keenan McConkey, Glyn Finck, Austin Khorram, Daniel Kor

+This project involves thermal simulation and measurement for thermodynamics class ENPH 257.
+Heat transport through an aluminum beam was simulated in MATLAB and then compared to actual data taken from a real rod.
+An arduino sensor system was built to retrieve thermal data at different points along the rod.

+Comparision of the real data to the our simulation: